oernster/3D-Printer-Launcher/README.md

 1. Go to this repository’s **Releases** page on GitHub and download the latest Windows executable (`.exe`).
-2. If you cloned the repo or downloaded the full source ZIP from GitHub, the `.exe` will already live alongside the `qidi-temps/`, `VoronTemps/` and `qidiwebcamdrestart/` folders – you do not need to move anything.
+2. If you cloned the repo or downloaded the full source ZIP from GitHub, the `.exe` should live alongside the `qidi-temps/`, `VoronTemps/` and `qidiwebcamdrestart/` folders – you do not need to move anything.
 If you move the `.exe` somewhere else, keep it next to those three folders so the launcher can locate the tools.
 3. Double‑click the `.exe` to start the **3D‑Printer‑Launcher** window.

 The launcher expects a shared Python virtual environment called `venv` to live